 Pour into the desired dish.
 I used an 8-inch dish.

-You can even pour it into ramekins if you're having a dinner party.
+You can even pour it into ramekins if you’re having a dinner party.
 The individual dishes are great for single portions and make these look a little extra fancy.
-See?
-Who said Guyanese food can't look and feel gourmet?
 If using ramekins, pour halfway up the dish.

-Cover with aluminum foil and bake for 45-50min.
+Cover with aluminum foil and bake for 35-40min.
 For the last 5 minutes, remove the foil so the top can get golden brown.
+If using smaller dishes, you’ll have to bake for less time-until center is jiggly.

 Serve warm or cold.